magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/update-authorize.net-direct-post-from-md5-to-sha-512.md

 1. Select **New Signature Key**.
 Review the options available.
 1. Click **Submit** to continue.
 1. Request and enter PIN for verification.
 1. Your new Signature Key is displayed.
-Copy this key to add to your Magento Admin configuration.
+Copy this key to add to your Commerce Admin configuration.

 ### 4. Update the Commerce Admin configuration